hisyammir/coronavirus_flutter_project/README.md

 # Coronavirus Flutter Project

 I learned how to make a covid19 case tracking application and learned how to use REST APIs in flutter.
-Just 4 fun :).
 I learned from the udemy course.

 ## Getting Started